-The IntelliVue MP20/MP20Junior/MP30 Patient Monitor:
+The IntelliVue MP80/MP90 Patient Monitor:

-- displays real-time data - controls the attached measurement server - alarms in the case of patient or equipment problems - offers limited data storage and retrieval (trending) - interfaces to the Philips Clinical Network and other equipment
+- displays real-time data - controls the attached measurement servers - alarms in the case of patient or equipment problems - offers limited data storage and retrieval (trending) - interfaces to the Philips Clinical Network and other equipment

-A monitor with just a single integrated measurement server can be connected to additional building blocks to form a monitoring system with a large number of measurements, additional interface capabilities and slave display.
+A monitor with just a single integrated measurement server can be connected to additional building blocks to form a monitoring system with a large number of measurements, additional interface capabilities and multiple slave displays.
 These elements cooperate as one single integrated real-time measurement system.